Configuration

 Note

-It is necessary to log into the Wazuh API before attempting to add or modify any RBAC configuration, such as policies, roles ,users, or security rules.
-A detailed guide on how to log in can be found within the Getting started section of the Wazuh API.
+You must authenticate to the Wazuh server API before attempting to add or modify any RBAC configuration, such as policies, roles, users, or security rules.
+The getting started section contains authentication instructions.

 Set RBAC mode

-As explained in the How it works section, it is possible to modify the RBAC mode and change it to white or black.
-This can be done using the PUT /security/config Wazuh API endpoint.
-It can also be restored to default using DELETE /security/config.
+As explained in the how it works section, you can modify the RBAC mode and change it to white or black using the PUT /security/config endpoint.
+You can also restore it to default with the DELETE /security/config endpoint.

-Here is an example of how to change RBAC mode using a cURL command.
-It is recommended to export the token to a variable as explained in Getting started section.
-Replace DESIRED_RBAC_MODE with the mode to enable (white or black):
+Below is an example of how to change RBAC mode using a cURL command.
+Replace <DESIRED_RBAC_MODE> with the mode to enable (white or black):

 # curl -k -X PUT "https://localhost:55000/security/config?pretty=true" -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" -d "{\"rbac_mode\":\"<DESIRED_RBAC_MODE>\"}"